 For the past two decades, the Center for Contemplative Mind in Society (CMind) has been dedicated to supporting transformation and engaged action for all through contemplative practices.
 Since 2010, we have focused our efforts on post-secondary education.
 Our early efforts in this area, particularly the Contemplative Practice Fellowship Program (1997-2009), fostered the development and integration of contemplative approaches in higher education teaching and learning.
-Our current initiatives further our mission and vision by supporting a network of scholars and academic professionals through the Association for Contemplative Mind in Higher Education, hosting events such as the Summer Session on Contemplative Pedagogy, creating resources and publications such as the Journal of Contemplative Inquiry, and awarding grants to Centers for Teaching and Learning.
+Our current initiatives further our mission and vision by means such as supporting a network of scholars and academic professionals through the Association for Contemplative Mind in Higher Education, hosting events including the Summer Session on Contemplative Pedagogy, and creating resources and publications such as the Journal of Contemplative Inquiry.

 |2014 Annual Report

 view the .pdf

 |Program Activity Report: October 2011 – October 2012